-Where can I purchase a Tennessee state flag?
+Where can I buy a Tennessee state flag for sale?

-To get a Tennessee state flag that has bright, beautiful color and is also sturdy, go to Star Spangled Flags.
-Their flags hold up strong against the elements and are treated with a UV protectant against the bright sunlight.
+To buy the best Tennessee flag that has bright, beautiful colors and is also sturdy, order your own now from Star Spangled Flags.
+Our flags hold up strong against the elements and are treated with a UV protectant against the bright sunlight.
 They are 100% made in the U.S.A. and come with a customer satisfaction guarantee and they also provide free shipping!

 How am I supposed to fly my Tennessee state flag along with my American flag?

 When flying the Tennessee and American flag on the same pole, the flag of the United States must always be at the top and the Tennessee flag should be the same size or smaller.
 When It is flown on separate poles, the Tennessee flag will be to the left of the right of the flag of the United States situating the U.S. flag in the position of honor, which is to the observer’s left of the other flags.